Ultra-Massive MIMO Systems at Terahertz Bands: Prospects and Challenges: Channel Modeling and Characteristics

 \subsection{THz Channel Conditions}

 At THz frequencies, the channel response is dominated by molecular absorption losses.
-The LoS path loss due to water vapor molecules is illustrated in Fig. \ref{f:channel_1} (as a heatmap), between $\unit[0.1]{THz}$ and $\unit[10]{THz}$, over a distance range of $\unit[30]{m}$.
-It can be noted that the plot is dominated by spikes (in yellow) that originate due to excited molecule vibrations at specific resonant frequencies within the THz band.
-With certain spikes only appearing at specific distances (as reflected by the blue shade in the bottom-left corner), the available spectrum is divided into smaller distance-dependent windows.
-This means that increasing the communication range does not only increase the path loss, but also reduces the available transmission bandwidths.
-Furthermore, the total available bandwidth reduces as frequency increases (higher occurrence of absorption spikes and higher propagation losses).
-The absorption coefficient for a volumetric density depends on system temperature, system pressure, and absorption cross section \cite{Jornet5995306}.
-All parameters that are required for absorption loss computations can be obtained from the high-resolution transmission molecular absorption database (HITRAN), some of which summarized in table \ref{table:para}.
-Note that molecular absorptions are followed by coherent reradiations that can be lumped in a high-power absorption noise factor.
-The resultant noise is thus dominated by the channel induced component (graphene-based electronic devices are low-noise), and it is colored over frequency.
+The LoS path loss from water vapor molecules is between $\unit[0.1]{THz}$ and $\unit[10]{THz}$ over a distance range of $\unit[30]{m}$, illustrated in Fig. \ref{f:channel_1}.
+Note that the plot is dominated by spikes (in yellow) that originate from excited-molecule vibrations at specific resonant frequencies within the THz band.
+With certain spikes only appearing at specific distances, the available spectrum is divided into smaller distance-dependent windows.
+In fact, molecular absorption results in a more severe spectrum shrinkage at larger communication distances due to broadened absorption spikes and higher cumulative absorption losses.
+All the parameters for absorption-loss computations can be obtained from the high-resolution transmission molecular-absorption database (some of which are summarized in Table \ref{table:para}); detailed mathematical expressions for computing the absorption cross-section can be found in \cite{Jornet5995306}.
+Note that molecular absorptions are followed by coherent re-radiations that can be lumped in with channel-induced absorption noise factors.